JuxhinDB/blog.digital-horror.com/kafkaesque/posts/synner--a-tcp-syn-client-written-in-rust.md

 ---
 title: Synner — A TCP SYN Client Written in Rust
 date: 07/10/2019
+description: Explanation and implementation of a TCP Syn Flood client built in Rust.
 ---

 > **Disclaimer** &mdash; I am in no way trying to incentivize users to go and use such tools against targets without receiving full permission to do so.
 Nor do I guarantee that this won't fry your network card.
 Users can use it at their own risk.
 The project can be found [here](https://github.com/JuxhinDB/synner).